 #2 Way to Deal with Negative People: Responsibility

-It’s not entirely their fault.
+It’s not even entirely their fault if you think about it.
 They might even be completely oblivious to the fact they are negative in the first place, because maybe they grew up in an environment where it was considered normal to be negative, or maybe they had to go through a rough couple of incidents that made them forego the narrative of ‘positivity’.

 If you take what they say to heart, or give them more attention than they deserve, then chances are that you might also become like them.